MadhavKauntia/my-notes/aws/aws-certified-developer-certification.md

 - **Storage Options**: Selecting storage for your EC2 instance will depend on the instance selected, what you intend to use the instance for and how critical the data.

 - **Security**: During the creation of your EC2 instance, you will be asked to select a Security Group for your instance.

+### Elastic Beanstalk

+- Allows you to upload code of your web application along with the environment configurations.

+- Automatically provision and deploy the appropriate and necessary resources required within AWS to make the web application operational.

+- These resources can include other AWS services and features, such as EC2, Auto Scaling, application health-monitoring and Elastic Load Balancing in addition to capacity provisioning.

+- **Environment Tiers** - The environment tier reflects on how Elastic Beanstalk provisions resources based on what the application is designed to do.
+For example, if the application manages HTTP requests, it will be run in a web server environment.
+The two environment tiers are _web server tier_ and _worker tier_.

+- **Deployment Options** -
+  1. _All at once_ - default choice.
+Rolls the application out to your resources at the same time.
+  2. _Rolling_ - application is deployed in batches. this minimises the amount of disruption that is caused.
+  3. _Rolling with additional batch_ - adds another batch of instances within your environment to your resource pool to ensure application availability is not impacted.
+  4. Immutable - creates an entirely new set of instances. this new set is served through a temporary autoscaling group behind your ELB. the old environment would be removed and the autocaling group updated once the deployment is complete.